 If you are just starting your journey to buy a tankless water heater, you are likely asking yourself, “What size tankless water heater do I need?”

-It is probably the most important question when wondering how to choose a tankless water heater.
+It is probably the most important question when choosing a tankless water heater.

 People are used to thinking in terms of capacity.
 Like, a hot water tank for 5 people will require at least a 60-gallon tank.

-Since tankless water heaters supply endless hot water, you don’t have to worry about capacity, but instead, think in terms of water flow rate.
-Gallons Per Minute (GPM) is the key when it comes to sizing tankless water heaters.
+But since tankless water heaters supply endless hot water, you don’t have to worry about capacity.
+Instead, think in terms of water flow rate.
+Flow rate is how much hot water you will need in a certain period of time, and is measured in Gallons Per Minute (GPM).

 For example, let’s take the morning as that is when most people are taking showers or doing laundry.